-Sounion is known for its important geographical position and also because of the ruins of the ancient temple of Poseidon located in it.
+Sounion is known for its important geographical position and the ruins of Poseidon’s ancient temple located in it.
 The sanctuary of Poseidon is one of the most important sights and archaeological sites of Attica.

-Archaeological Site of Sounion located at about 70 km from Athens, is the name of the Cape at the southernmost tip of the prefecture of Attica, with a rocky and steep coast.
-It rises almost vertically from the sea to a great height, forming at its foot a small bay, which is separated from a different eastern cove by an isthmus.
-In recent years, the wider region due to its environmental value was declared a national park, and along with its Archaeological Site is a must visit for the tourist visitors of Athens.
+Archaeological Site of Sounion, located about 70 km from Athens, is the name of the Cape at the southernmost tip of the prefecture of Attica, with a rocky and steep coast.
+It rises almost vertically from the sea to a great height, forming a small bay at its foot, separated from a different eastern cove by an isthmus.
+In recent years, the wider region was declared a national park due to its environmental value.
+Its Archaeological Site is a must-visit for the tourist visitors of Athens.

 The Ancient temple of Sounion Cape and its fortifications

 The first written report on Sounio is made by Homer, who called it the Sounion Temple.
 Specifically, he mentions that Menelaus, on his return journey from Troy, stopped to bury the captain of his ship, a man named Frontis.
 According to the myth, as reported in Odyssey (c 276-285), he died from Apollo’s arrows and was buried in Sounion.

 In the NW of the Sounion temple of Athena, there is an enclosure that belonged to the temple of Athena, possibly defining a sanctuary which was probably devoted to an early goddess or a hero, perhaps the lost steersman ‘Frontis,’ who was worshiped as a hero there from the ancient times.